Another one from the archives and passing on some wisdom from a marketing star:

 If you are in business and don’t follow Seth Godin or read his books, perhaps you should.

 His blog (of 29 May 2012) considers B2B selling where your “B” is small and their “B” is large.
 Seth suggests an “hierarchy of their needs” as follow:

 - Avoiding risk

 - Making a profit

-And for those convinced by the Business Model canvass might I suggest that each of the key “value propositions” are matched against each suggested “need”.
+And for those convinced by the Business Model canvas might I suggest you match each of the key “value propositions” against each “need”.

 And if this prompts you to refresh your memory of Mazlow, this is a good starting place: http://en.wikipedia.org/wiki/Maslow’s_hierarchy_of_needs